tjhrulz/Monstercat-Suite/README.md

 - [ ] Look into adding corsair and other keyboards manufactures color API's into the color system, I do not have a full RGB (Mine only does green) so I will need a guinea pig
 Bugs
 - [ ] When spotify isn't running there is a lot of log spam, I think this is from the plugin and not my misuse of it hopefully I can turn it off
+- [ ] When using songs that are in the cloud on iTunes images do not work, I think this is an issue with iTunes and not me
 - [ ] Album art color fetch runs when a genre color will end up being decided (Not as big a deal as I figured it would be, blur takes up way more cpu time)
 - [ ] Rarely a thread is detected as running but when it goes to be killed it is already dead, likely is finishing gracefully before the kill command happens.
 Not a major bug just causes occasional log spam
 - [ ] Pinging conditionals do not work after first time they are triggered Update: I have disabled for now so MaxPingDisplayed is ignored